-Just as you would want to be sure that the issuer of a life insurance policy would be there to make payment, or that the manufacturer of your car can stand behind its warranty, you want to be sure that the cemetery you select will be there for the long term, and will take proper care of its grounds.
+Just as you would want to be sure that the issuer of a life insurance policy will be there to make a payment, or that the manufacturer of your car can stand behind its warranty, you want to be sure that the cemetery you select will be there for the long term, and will take proper care of its grounds.
 As you consider this important decision, we recommend asking the following questions.

 Cemeteries may be family-owned, part of a for-profit chain, church-owned, or a nonprofit.
 It is important to be comfortable with the owner, the mission, and the way the property is operated and cared for.
 Bellefontaine is a nonprofit whose mission is to preserve and protect the cemetery, its history, and its landscape.

-2. Does the cemetery have an endowment?
+Does the cemetery have an endowment?
 If so, how large is it?
 Is there an annual audit or annual report that I can examine?
-Who makes endowment spending decisions?
+Who makes the endowment spending decisions?

 Cemeteries incur significant expenses over time for continuous upkeep and repairs.
 When the cemetery reaches capacity, the endowment becomes its sole source of funds.
 Similar to a large park with many roads and monuments, basic upkeep for a cemetery can run into hundreds of thousands or millions of dollars annually.
 If a cemetery does not have a sizable endowment, be sure to ask how it plans to care for the cemetery in perpetuity.

 It’s important to note that you do not actually own the lot, crypt, or niche.
-Instead, think of a perpetual lease with rights of use – the common term is “right of interment or inurnment.”
+Instead, think of it as a perpetual lease with rights of use — the common term is “right of interment.”
 This should be spelled out in the purchase contract.
-What you do own is any marker or monument you purchase and place on a lot.
+You do, however, own any marker or monument that you purchase and place on a lot.

-4. What are the cemetery’s and my obligations for maintenance?
+What are the cemetery’s, and my own, obligations for maintenance?

 You do not have any obligations, per se.
 However, because you own the marker or monument, if you wish to have it periodically cleaned or repaired, it will be at your expense.
 Some cemeteries offer “special” or “enhanced” care contracts, which may provide for regular cleaning or special landscaping.
 Bellefontaine offers these services and encourages families to plan for future care.

-5. What kind of record-keeping system does the cemetery maintain?
+What kind of record keeping system does the cemetery maintain?